AppGharage/Epay-Docs/source/docs/compiling-assets.md

 ## Compiling Assets

 Jigsaw sites are configured with support for [Laravel Elixir](http://laravel.com/docs/elixir) out of the box.
-If you've ever used Elixir in Laravel project, you already know how to use Elixir with Jigsaw.
+If you've ever used Elixir in a Laravel project, you already know how to use Elixir with Jigsaw.

 ### Setup